HenryDangPRG/RoadShare/README.md

 Once you have this setup, you will need to use the roadshare.sql file, which is a MySQL dump of the table configuration that you need.
 Simply load the sql file and you are set.

+The API key for the google map's API is :API_KEY = AIzaSyBRcz1PygeoeBld7HsyqvwnVbQg6_XldXA